7imon7ays/protein-matcher/README.md

 make
 ```

-This launches the containerized web app components: the web server, database, frontend build server, and background worker.
-These will claim ports 3000, 5432, and 8000.
+This launches the containerized web app components: the database, web server, background worker, and frontend build server.
+They will claim ports 3000, 5432, and 8000.
 Make sure you don't have another process, such as another PostgreSQL server, listening on any of those.

+The web server and background worker processes will fail betwen the time that the database is up and when it's ready to handle requests.
+This is expected.

 ### 2. Run the test suite.